reach-sh/reach-lang/docs/src/tut/mkt/index.md

 * Line 71 attaches the `buyer` to the contract.

-* Line 72 displays a success message.
+* Line 72 shows a success message.

 * Line 73 displays the account balance of the `buyer` before the transaction begins.

 * Line 74 executes the contract on the `buyer`.
 It also gives the `seller` access to the `buyerInteract` properties.

-* Line 75 displays the account balance of the `buyer` after the transaction ends.
+* Line 75 reveals the account balance of the `buyer` after the transaction ends.

 * Line 77 ends the usage of the `{!rsh} ask` `{!rsh} Object`.